asyncapi/website/pages/blog/2023-summary.md

   src="/img/posts/2023-summary/new-users-joining-per-year.webp"
 />

 Below are our top 5 members who joined the community in 2023 and have been the most active among other newcomers.
-As a community, we are proud of their contributions as part of our Mentorship programs and even keeping us entertained with memes 😀.
+As a community, we are proud of their contributions to our Mentorship programs.
+They even keep us entertained with memes 😀.

 <Figure
   src="/img/posts/2023-summary/Top-5-members.webp"